Business Lawyers In Pakenham

 What Business Structures are available to operate my Business?

-When commencing a business, or looking to purchase an existing business, it is important to turn your mind to the type of business structure that best suits your needs.
+When commencing a business or looking to purchase an existing business, it is important to turn your mind to the type of business structure that best suits your needs.
 The selection of a business structure usually centres around two issues: tax advantages and asset protection/limitation of liability advantages.

 There are a number of business structure options that are available, however, the suitability of these structures will depend on a thorough examination of your personal circumstances, asset position and intention with respect to the business.